The Terror (novel): Plot summary

 As the spring of 1848 approaches, Erebus is eventually crushed and sunk by the relentless ice.
 Its remaining crew decamps to Terror until Crozier finally orders the ship abandoned.
 The survivors relocate to "Terror Camp", a tented refuge on King William Island.
 After ruling out an attempt to reach the far side of the Boothia Peninsula, Crozier and Fitzjames conclude that their best hope is to haul the lifeboats of both ships south to the Back River and row upstream against the current to an outpost on Great Slave Lake, an arduous journey of several hundred miles.
 Before they can set out, Hickey murders Lieutenant John Irving and lays the blame on a band of Esquimaux whom Irving had in fact befriended; the Esquimaux are attacked and massacred in revenge.
 From this point on, the crews fear and avoid the native population.

 The trek across the island is brutal, and many men die from exhaustion, exposure, and disease – including Fitzjames and Lieutenant Henry Le Vesconte.
 The monster appears with deadly frequency, at one point slaughtering all of Terror's Royal Marines as well as an entire boat crew as they explore an open lead in the ice, among the dead being Crozier's second, Lieutenant Edward Little, and the sole surviving ice master, James Reid.
 With no other options, the men continue to press south and eventually reach a position on the southern shore that they name "Rescue Camp".
 From there, the survivors splinter into several groups due to desperation and the collapsing authority of Crozier, exacerbated by the disproportionate number of deaths incurred among the officers and men loyal to the captain.
-Hickey and sixteen men declare their intent to return to Terror Camp, while three others opts to return to HMS Terror.
-Among the mutineers are men thought by Crozier to be loyal, shockingly including Lieutenant George Hodgson.
+Hickey and sixteen men declare their intent to return to Terror Camp, while three others opt to return to HMS Terror.
+Among the mutineers are men whom Crozier thought loyal, shockingly including Lieutenant George Hodgson.
 Crozier agrees to let them go, but later he and physician Harry Goodsir are lured away from the camp and ambushed by Hickey's men.
 Crozier is shot and apparently killed by Hickey along with three men loyal to the captain, while Goodsir is taken hostage.
-The remaining crew, led by Second Mate Charles Des Voeux, an originally-junior officer who is now the highest-ranking officer of the expedition to date, believe the captain and Goodsir to be dead and believe a battle with Hickey's faction would be a pyrrhic victory at best.
+The remaining crew, led by Second Mate Charles Des Voeux, an originally junior officer who is now the highest-ranking officer of the expedition to date, believes the captain and Goodsir to be dead and believes a battle with Hickey's faction would be a pyrrhic victory at best.
 They reluctantly decide to keep marching south with the forty able-bodied loyalists, making the difficult decision to leave all men who are too sick to walk behind to die, including Crozier's faithful steward, Thomas Jopson.